CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Eligibility and Enrollment/readme.md

 We are actively gathering and evaluating outcomes statements crafted by states for this business area.

-Please send examples from your state that you'd like to share to OutcomesRepoFeedback@hhs.cms.org.
+Please send examples from your state that you'd like to share to <MESCertificationRepo@cms.hhs.gov>.
 Our team will collect and share the best examples.